vic-ma/website/content/posts/2025-10-15-test-post/index.md

 ## An unfortunate bug

-Now, picture this: you just finished refactoring your test code.
-You fix some style issues, do a final test run, check over of your diff one last time...and everything looks good, so you open and MR for it.
+Now, picture this: You've just finished refactoring your test code.
+You make some finishing touches, do a final test run, look over your diff one last time...and everything looks good, so you open and MR for it.

 And then the unthinkable happens---the CI pipeline fails!
 And apparently, it's due to a test failure?
 But you ran your tests locally, and everything went fine.
 You run them again, just to double check, and yup, they still pass.